A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 New Mexico | 24 hours | Any actual notice | No |

-New York | “Reasonable” notice | Any actual notice | Yes, by agreement in the lease or other contract |
+New York | “Reasonable” notice | Any actual notice | Yes (by agreement in the lease or other contract) |

 North Carolina | “Reasonable” notice | Any actual notice | Yes |

-North Dakota | “Reasonable” notice | Any actual notice (written posting in/on residence is preferred) | Yes |
+North Dakota | “Reasonable” notice | Any actual notice (the law prefers written posting in/on the residence) | Yes |

 Ohio | “Reasonable” notice | Any actual notice | No |